Image Image Image Image Image Image Image Image Image Image

 4. Be Prepared for Unexpected Repairs

 Having a savings pot ready and available for unexpected incidents involving your rental property is always a good idea.
-Boilers, washing machines, fridge freezers and other electric appliances can break without notice, and you would be liable to replace them as soon as possible.
-Make sure you take out insurance on any new appliances so that you’re always covered.
+Water pipes, electrical panels and other vital components of a living space can break without notice and you would be liable to replace them as soon as possible.
+It can be a good idea to visit Essential Repairs today so you can get an idea of what a reputable repairs company will charge for these kinds of jobs, allowing you to budget for potential problems in the future.
+Also make sure you take out insurance on any new appliances so that you’re always covered.

 1. Landlord’s Insurance is a Good Idea